Lyme Disease Treatments in Austin

 It’s usually called chronic Lyme disease.
 But not everyone believes it’s real.

-If you think your symptoms might be the result of a Lyme infection — past or present — Texas Integrative Medicine believes you.
+If you think your symptoms might be the result of a Lyme infection — past or present — Forum Health Austin believes you.
 Our functional and integrative doctors will listen to you and start treatment based on clinical judgment — even if tests are negative.
 Then we’ll keep exploring.

 We can treat chronic Lyme disease.
 Through a combination of antibiotics, IV therapies, and lifestyle changes, we’ll work to address the root causes and get you well.